czarandy/czarandy.github.io/_stories/2007-parallel-lines.md

 "Didn't you say that he was afraid of his coworkers finding out?
 Perhaps he met one along the way.
 In any case I think he has bigger problems than just this.
 I would suggest to him that he see a competent therapist, such as me."

 "Oh, Jay, that's a great idea.
 I'm sure that you can sort things out for him.
-He's probably just confused&hellip; oh I shouldn't have been so forward.
+He's probably just confused… oh I shouldn't have been so forward.
 But yes, I'll definitely tell him."

 "That's very good, Joseph.
-Now, let's return to your mother&hellip;"
+Now, let's return to your mother…"

 <div class="center">* * *</div>